Final Exam Steps: Three Media & Blogpost!

 Now for the Final Exam Info:

-You'll finish up with a blog post analysis (in the Forum) of Postmodernism using your three selections...
+Compose a blog post analysis (in the Forum) of Postmodernism using your three selections...

 For detailed instructions, click on the Printarius image.
 Otherwise, begin blogging by clicking the light red button beneath the floating corgi: "Create New Post."